 Every year in Australia, 95 per cent of nurses are subjected to ‘repeated episodes of aggression’.
 Some states also report that up to 95 per cent of healthcare workers have experienced physical or verbal assault (ACN).

 For International Nurses Day, we acknowledge the countless contributions and sacrifices that nurses make every day to provide care to others.
-We also revisit Amanda’s story as a reminder that nurses are entitled to feel safe at work and entitled to full compensation if they’re injured.

 Amanda is a registered nurse, and like many other dedicated nurses, was working the late shift one night.
 She was tending to a patient, who she recalls seemed perfectly fine, until he suddenly attacked her.